 - Association with dietary fibers

-A double-blind randomized trial on 47 men demonstrated the safety of sucralose: after 12 weeks at 15 mg/kg/day, no significant difference appeared in fasting blood glucose (-0.2 mmol/L), insulin levels (+5.3 pmol/L), or glycated hemoglobin (+0.1%).
-Glucose load tests confirm this metabolic neutrality.
+A double-blind randomized trial on 47 men demonstrated the safety of sucralose: after 12 weeks at 15 mg/kg/day, no significant difference appears on fasting blood glucose (-0.2 mmol/L), insulin levels (+5.3 pmol/L), or glycated hemoglobin (+0.1%).
+Carbohydrate load tests confirm this metabolic neutrality.

 The cephalic insulin response mechanism relies on the stimulation of T1R2/T1R3 receptors on the tongue, triggering pancreatic preparation independent of energy intake.
 This phenomenon observed in rats remains marginal in humans, where it would represent less than 5% of the postprandial insulin response.